The Ultimate SEO and Digital Marketing Resource Network

 Step 10: Create a Description for Your Business

-Set your business apart from the competition and add information about your business during this step.
-Adding a description can provide customers with more details that can inform whether or not your business is the best choice for their needs.
-Don’t forget to include keywords to get your business noticed.
+Set yourself apart from the competition and add some information about your business.
+Adding a description during your Google Business profile installation can provide customers with more details that can inform whether or not your business is the best choice for their needs.
+Don’t forget to include keywords to help increase your visibility and get noticed!

 Step 11: Add Photos to Your Business Profile

-Get your business profile started on the right foot by adding photos of your business.
-Images give customers a better picture of your business and give you the opportunity to show off a bit.
-You can include photos of your storefront, a job well done, or even photos of the products you carry.
+Uploading photos of your business provides you with some credibility.
+Images give consumers a better idea of what you offer, and it gives you the opportunity to show off a bit!
+You can include photos of your storefront, a job well done, or even photos of the products you carry to help bring in some foot traffic.

 Step 12: Choose Whether or Not to Sign Up for Google Ads